apify/apify-docs/docs/data_collection_fundamentals/node_continued.md

 ![Finding child elements in Elements tab]({{@asset data_collection_fundamentals/images/find-child-elements.webp}})

 We will loop over all the `sites` and collect the data points from each of them using the `for..of` loop.
-For reference, this is the code from the DevTools chapter, where we collected the data using a browser.
+For reference, this is the code from the DevTools chapter, where we collected the data **using a browser**.

 ```js
 // This is code from the browser Console.
 It won't work in Node.js